A Quick Guide to 9 Essential Project Documents and Templates

 9 Essential Project Documents and Templates

-Project documentation is not a one-size-fits-all endeavor.
-It should be clear, relevant, and up-to-date to ensure all project stakeholders are on the same page.
+Project documentation should be clear, relevant, and up-to-date to ensure all project stakeholders are on the same page.

 But what does “the same page” really mean?
 It means that expectations, requirements, resources, and risks should be transparent and understood by everyone from the get-go.